Argalia2017/AR-HUD-Simulation-Platform/README.md

     <h3 align="center"><a href="https://argalia2017.github.io/AR-HUD-Simulation-Platform/">Project Page</a> </h3>
   </p>

-This as an demo of AR-HUD-Simulation-Platform
+This is a demo of AR-HUD,used for developing the AR engine indoors.

 <div align="center">
   <img src="static/images/poster.png" alt=""  width="1100" />
 </div>

+## TODO
+- [ ] Rewrite code

 ## Acknowledgments